Name: Rachel Benbrook

-Even before graduation, School of Media and Strategic Communications alumna Rachel Benbrook dreamt of working at the Oklahoma State University Foundation.
+Even before graduation, School of Media & Strategic Communications alumna Rachel Benbrook dreamed of working at the Oklahoma State University Foundation.
 Four months ago, her dream finally became a reality; Benbrook is OSU Foundation’s constituent relations associate.
 She discovered her passion for the organization when she worked for the OSU Student Foundation in college.

 “I looked into getting a job at the Foundation but chose to go to graduate school,” Benbrook said.
 “I never imagined such a perfect job would open up at the perfect time, so I am really pleased with the work that I was able to do in my education and on myself during those years in between.
 I’m right where I’ve always wanted to be.
 It’s a dream come true.”

 After earning her master’s degree at OSU, Benbrook attended the University of Leeds in England, where she earned her second master’s degree.
 She stayed in England an additional year to work in student development at a high school.

 “It’s where I developed a passion for working with refugees because we had so many refugee children at our school,” Benbrook said.